MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 ---
 title: Sign in with Azure CLI at a command line | Microsoft Docs
-description: Learn how to sign into the Azure CLI interactively using az login, WAM, a web browser and a subscription selector.
+description: Learn how to sign into the Azure CLI interactively using az login, WAM, a web browser and a subscription selector. ms.date: 06/10/2024 ms.topic: concept-article ms.service: azure-cli ms.custom: devx-track-azurecli
-author: jiasli
-ms.author: jiasli
-ms.date: 06/10/2024
-ms.topic: conceptual
-ms.service: azure-cli
-ms.tool: azure-cli
-ms.custom: devx-track-azurecli
+#customer intent: As an app developer, I want a simple way to log into Azure while developing a script.
 ---

-# Sign in interactively with Azure CLI
+# Sign into Azure interactively using the Azure CLI

 Interactive logins to Azure offer a more intuitive and flexible user experience.
 Interactive login with Azure CLI allows users to authenticate to Azure directly through the [az login](/cli/azure/reference-index#az-login)